 - Prebuilt Custom Designs:

-The majority of development is finished during this phase.
+Site is fully developed during this stage and sent as a first draft link once complete.
 More time is required for the initial draft if you requested extensive changes to the original design.

 What To Expect